 The Stan Smith was the perfect example of a sneaker that was worn because of its comfort and primary function and who else was to sport this brilliant model other than our fathers way back in the 80s to 90s.
 Simultaneously, businessmen like Steve Jobs would openly support the concept by indulging himself in New Balance sneakers and was even rumored to be the prime influencers of NB’s 900 series.

 Puma was a bit late on the dad-shoe gimmick considering it was already a global player in sportswear goods.
 Though it lacked urgency in competing with forerunners on the bulk trend, the German-brand compensated with a reasonable price range.
-The silhouette being discussed here is the Puma Thunder Spectra; an answer to the hungry public’s craving for an illogical iteration drenched with all that dad jazz.
+The silhouette being discussed here is the Thunder Spectra by Puma; an answer to the hungry public’s craving for an illogical iteration drenched with all that dad jazz.

 The Puma Thunder Spectra may be highly mistaken as a rip-off of the Triple S, but this is where Puma outrun Balenciaga.
 In fact, the accents and the whole idea of the Thunder Spectra were pulled out from the Puma x Alexander McQueen: MCQ Tech Runner Lo.
 The layering on the Spectra’s upper extending to the midsole was almost a carbon copy of the MCQ Tech Runner Lo along with the color blocking.